kpchi/hackaguide/Pre-Planning/Food.md

 Restocking Schedule
 ---

 - Dependent on the method of delivery, fixed locations can be regularly restocked or restocked as required.
-Regular rounds and the KurtCart can be restocked when the round is finished.
+Regular rounds and the KurtCart can get restocked when the round is finished.
 - Debate between regular restock and restocking as required, and regulating restocks.
 	- **Budget dependent**, how much can you afford to release each restock and how much buffer budget do you have left?
 	- **Regulating** before and after meals (See [Optional](kpchi.github.io/hackaguide/Optional "Optional"))